-This week I want to help you with setting up the room to help your little ones transition to sleeping in their new space as easily as possible.
+This week I want to help you set up the room to help your little ones transition to sleeping in their new space as easily as possible.

-This is always a nerve wrecking time for me…the fear of your usually happy baby screaming the house down (especially if it’s someone else’s house…worse still, if they have their own sleeping children) but here’s just a few pointers that might help you.
+This is always a nerve-wracking time for me.
+First, the fear of your usually happy baby screaming the house down (especially if it’s someone else’s house.
+Worse still if they have their own sleeping children) but here are just a few pointers that might help you.

 - Travel cot